-This course empowers faith communities to recognize and respond to cases of sexual abuse, physical abuse, emotional abuse, and neglect.
-Included are discussions detailing the impact of child abuse on a victim’s sense of spirituality and offering concrete suggestions for working with medical and mental health professionals to assist a child in coping with maltreatment.
+This 2-day course empowers faith communities to recognize and respond to cases of sexual abuse, physical abuse, emotional abuse, and neglect.
+Included are discussions detailing the impact of child abuse on a victim’s sense of spirituality, as well as concrete suggestions for working with medical and mental health professionals to assist a child in coping with maltreatment.
 The course also discusses ideal child protection policies for a faith-based institution, including handling a situation in which a convicted sex offender seeks to join a congregation.
 A review of various child abuse case scenarios and a discussion on appropriate and inappropriate responses allows for real-life problem-solving and feedback.

-This course is designed for faith and child protection leaders who have completed Zero Abuse Project’s two day Keeping Faith course.
+This 1-day course is designed for faith and child protection leaders who have completed Zero Abuse Project’s 2-Day Keeping Faith course.
 Attendees receive instruction on preventing abuse in vulnerable populations including children with disabilities and sexual and gender minority youth.
-There is also an in-depth workshop on the sexual behaviors of youth and a detailed exploration of the cognitive distortions of adult sex offenders.
-Workshop includes discussion and interaction with case scenarios to assist the attendees in applying the information received to their respective professions.
+There is also an in-depth workshop on the sexual behaviors of youth, and a detailed exploration of the cognitive distortions of adult sex offenders.
+This workshop also includes discussion and interaction with case scenarios to assist the attendees in applying the information received to their respective professions.

 Check out our partner events co-sponsored by Zero Abuse Project!

-No Hit Zones are quickly emerging as an effective, low cost, and easy to implement strategy for the prevention of child abuse.
-Register now for the first No Hit Zones Conference in Austin TX on November 17-18, 2021!
-Agenda stacked with national faculty to cover implementation, sustainability and expansion of this promising upstream strategy.
-More information.
+No Hit Zones are quickly emerging as an effective, low-cost, and easy to implement strategy for the prevention of child abuse.
+Click here for more information.